commandus/lorawan-network-server/README.md

   - ackr Percentage of upstream datagrams that were acknowledged
   - dwnb Number of downlink datagrams received
   - txnb Number of packets emitted

+Instead of an host address, you can use host name (domain name).

 Example:
 ```